matheuristic/dotfiles/software.md

 EOF
 ```

-If desired, add a build
+If desired, before `spack install ...` above, add a build
 [cache](https://spack.readthedocs.io/en/latest/binary_caches.html)
 (the [develop](https://cache.spack.io/tag/develop/) version of the
 [official](https://cache.spack.io/) build cache is used below; as of